Shaka123-prog/EcoBudget/README.md

 1. Open the live link above.
 2. Register a new account and log in.
 3. You will be directed to the Eco dashboard where you can view spending summaries, add purchases and view purchase history

+# Individual Submission
+This repository is an individual submission copy of the EcoBudget group project.

+Submitted by: Manqoba Sihlongonyane